jshmrsn/botfarm/README.md

 - Decouple the simulation server from the main application servers, and ultimately support an autoscaling fleet of simulation servers.

 - Deployment streamlining.
-Currently the project has been deployed via AWS Elastic Beanstalk.
+Currently, the project has been deployed via AWS Elastic Beanstalk.
 Initial setup for this deployment currently requires manual work on the AWS console across Elastic Beanstalk, EC2, CloudFront, S3, Certificate Manager, etc..

 - Windows/Linux development environment testing.
 Theoretically should just work, but has not been tested.